epfl-ada/ada-2022-project-rakijada/README.md

 ## Abstract
 ---

 We noticed our data consists of around 55% of reviews whose numeric aspect ratings almost coincide.
 Statistically, it is very unlikely that each beer aspect (Appearance, Aroma, Taste, Palate) follows the same pattern; thus we presume that human nature has a play.
-To reduce user bias, we employ a BERT-based model which extracts the sentiment percentage (positive/negative) for all four features.
-We also noticed that aspect-specific grades are higher on average during winter than in summer.
-Therefore, we propose a method that deducts which beer aspects and when make a significant difference in the reviews, based on the sentiments extracted.
-This could have a major marketing impact on the breweries.
-An “objectively” better-rated taste during winter advises commercials focused on the snowy atmosphere with one’s mouth in the forefront.
-Also, the results could hint at the aspect to invest in with the highest success probability, thus improving risk management.
+To reduce user bias, we employ a BERT-based model which extracts the sentiment percentage (positive/negative/neutral) for all four features.
+We propose a method that deducts which beer aspects and when make a significant difference in the reviews, based on the sentiments extracted.
+We go deeper to find out which _aspect characteristics_ map into a high rating.
+We cannot conduct this analysis globally since different beers may have different traits.
+That’s why we conduct our analysis for beer styles individually.

 ## Research questions
 ---

 1. When people have a strong opinion on a certain product feature, they tend to rate all the other aspects similarly.
 Does this statement hold for our dataset?
 In other words, to what extent are numerical aspect grades similar for a given review, and is this trend present in a non-negligible-sized subset of reviews?
 2. Do aspect-specific sentiments extracted from review text correspond to given numerical grades?
 If not, this is yet another indicator confirming the previous question's statement.
-3. Review text therefore "more objectively" conveys the consumer's experience.
-Which beer aspects are most important to customers?
-Which of them are mentioned most frequently?
-Do users speak of them in a positive or negative manner?
-Or perhaps some aspects yield a neutral viewpoint?
-4. Is there a noticeable rating trend during the year?
-If so, is there a text-based aspect (or aspects) that differentiates between yearly trend periods?
-Does that aspect have a polarized sentiment?
-5. If so, how can these aspects be employed for the breweries' marketing purposes to improve targeting and enhance beer production?
+3. Which beer aspects are the most important for users?
+Namely, what are the aspects that correlate positively with their overall rating?
+4. What keywords do reviewers use about these aspects that are decisive factors when they give good grades?

 ## Data
 ---